-(NOTE: Review and insert your unique answers here).
 What if a student arrives late?

 Students who arrive at school late will enter the front office.
-Office staff will sign students in after taking their temperature and providing sanitizer.
+Parents may enter the office, but are not allowed on campus.
+Office staff will sign students in.
 Students will go directly to class.